auraecosystem/jlab.org/source/cicd.rst

 To activate CI/CD pipelines for your GitLab repository:

 #.
-Ensure pipelines are enabled under the repo Settings:CI/CD.
+Ensure CI/CD is enabled under the repo Settings:General:Visibility,project features, permissions:Repository:CI/CD.
 (This should be the default for any new projects.)
 #.
 Create a ``.gitlab-ci.yml`` file in the root of your repository
 #.
 Commit and push the file to your GitLab repository
 #.
 GitLab will automatically detect the file and start running your pipeline